martinwork/sonification/docs/map.md

 # map

-The `map` function returns an integer number from mapping a number on a certain range [low, high] to a specified music scale and a number of octaves.
+The `map` function returns an integer number from mapping a number on a certain range [low, high] to a specified music scale on a specified number of octaves.

 ```sig
 sonification.map(0, 0, 0, 262, sonification.chooseScale(SCALE.major), 1)